userisaziz/turf_buddy/README.md

-# TurfBuddy
+# Klb TurfBuddy

-TurfBuddy is a comprehensive turf booking application with three modules: Admin, Owner, and User.
+Kalaburgu Turf Buddy (KTB) is a comprehensive turf booking application with three modules: Admin, Owner, and User.
 This app allows users to view and book turf grounds, owners to manage their turfs and bookings, and admins to oversee all activities within the platform.

 ## Features